 Focus on the Most Effective Attorney Marketing Activities

 What drives more leads to your law firm and what turns those leads into clients?
-At James Publishing & Attorney Marketing, we have found that success often boils down to five simple attorney marketing strategies:
+At James Attorney Marketing & Attorney Marketing, we have found that success often boils down to five simple attorney marketing strategies:

 - Building a positive online reputation to generate leads